jexpearce/video-enhancement-saas/README.md

 **🎉 Ready for Part 6!** The foundation is rock-solid and the visual enhancement engine is world-class.
 Time to build the video rendering pipeline!

+### Maintenance Notes
+* **2025-07-10** – Removed an unused `EffectsProcessor` module and consolidated duplicate composer files.
+Overlay asset preparation now falls back to the first available image if an animation event references a missing asset.
+* **2025-07-11** – Rewrote FFmpeg execution to build the command manually.
+This avoids `ffmpeg-python` mapping bugs so captions and overlays render correctly.

 ---

 *Built with ❤️ for the creator economy.
 Empowering 1M+ TikTok and Reels creators with AI-powered video enhancement.*